Eye-Read/EyeRead/README.md

 # Eye Read: Reading Assistant

-Eye Read is a web extension that unlocks the power of bionic reading on your page with a click of a button.
+Eye Read is a web extension that unlocks the power of focused reading with a click of a button on any web page.
+Aimed to help neurodivergent people, eg. with ADHD, to be more productive at school and work.

-It uses a custom algorithm that bolds a portion of each word to help guide your eyes over the text more quickly.
-Aimed to assist people with ADHD or anyone who wants to be a more efficient reader.
+It uses a custom algorithm that bolds a portion of each word to help guide your eyes over the text.
+This augmented reading technique helps your brain autocomplete the words, which translates into improved focus and faster reading.

 Key features: